FPRI BMB Russia: Russia to raise tax on dividends transferred abroad, amend its double taxation treaties

 Looking to shore up federal funds during the pandemic, the Russian government is making good on its promise to raise taxes on dividends transferred abroad.

-Wealthy Russian have long abused a loophole, whereby they register businesses in low-tax offshore locations, like Cyprus and the British Virgin Islands, and distribute profit via dividends to the “foreign” firms.
+Wealthy Russians have long abused a loophole, whereby they register businesses in low-tax offshore locations such as Cyprus and the British Virgin Islands, and distribute profit via dividends to the “foreign” firms.
 In doing so, they avoid Russian income taxes.

 In order to do this, Russia must amend a series of tax agreements with low-tax countries that are popular homes for Russian firms.
-These agreements aim to avoid double taxation of income flowing from Russia to the offshore destinations.
+These agreements are intended to avoid double taxation of income flowing from Russia to the offshore destinations.

-Immediately after Putin’s speech, the finance ministry began negotiations with Cyprus.
-Yet on August 3, MinFin revealed that the two parties had not come to an agreement, and instead the Russian government was ready to unilaterally withdraw from the bilateral treaty.
+Immediately after Putin’s speech, the Finance Ministry (MinFin) began negotiations with Cyprus.
+Yet on August 3, MinFin revealed that the two parties had not come to an agreement, and instead the Russian government was ready unilaterally to withdraw from the bilateral treaty.

 What does this mean?
 Firms registered in these countries are in a tough spot regardless of the outcome.
 If the treaties are terminated, they face the risk of paying full taxes in both Russia and their offshore location.
 If the treaties are amended, then most firms will see their tax rate increase from about 5% to 15%, which is not attractive either.

-The Kremlin has long prioritized “de-offshorization,” with the government creating tax-preferred “onshore offshores” and offering several rounds of capital repatriation amnesty.
-COVID has provided the pretext to take the next step and push companies to return home.
+The Kremlin has long prioritised “de-offshorisation”, with the government creating tax-preferred “onshore offshores” and offering several rounds of capital repatriation amnesty.
+COVID-19 has provided the pretext to take the next step and push companies to return home.

 -